nombrekeff/klocalizations_flutter/README.md

 #### LocalizedText

-**KLocalizatons** offers a text widget that behaves exactly like Flutter's **Text** widget, but tries to translate the given string using `KLocalizatons`.
+**KLocalizatons** offers a text widget that behaves exactly like Flutter's **Text** widget but tries to translate the given string using `KLocalizatons`.
 It also accepts params for interpolation.
 Used like this:

 ```dart
 @override